What to Expect on the Day of Home Vaccination

 Certified nurses · Doctor-reviewed · Cold-chain safe

-Book a Home Visit →More on Pneumococcal
+Book Pneumococcal Vaccine →More on Pneumococcal

-Pneumococcal Vaccine for Adults in Bangalore: Protection Against Pneumonia and Serious Infections
+Pneumococcal Vaccine in Bangalore: Pneumonia Protection

 Pneumococcal disease is a serious bacterial infection that can lead to pneumonia, bloodstream infections, and meningitis.
 While it is often associated with young children, pneumococcal infections pose a significant risk to adults, particularly as age increases or when chronic medical conditions are present.
 In cities like Bangalore, where air quality issues, population density, and lifestyle-related health conditions intersect, preventive protection through pneumococcal vaccination becomes especially relevant.